 - Educational – Academic guidance, I Coach U (ICU) Tuition Programme, referral to agencies and schools for educational and learning support and assistance

-- Dollars (Financial) – Information & referral to government agencies, referral of employment for caregivers, and Life Community’s Benevolence fund
+- Dollars (Financial assistance) – Information & referral to government agencies, referral of employment for caregivers, and Life Community’s Benevolence fund

-Focus Areas for Youth (13 to 19 Years Old)
+Focus Areas for Youths (13 to 19 Years Old)

-- Relational & Social Skills Development – Strengthen relationship with parents, siblings and peers of same/opposite gender through fun-filled activities
+- Relational & Social Skills Development – Strengthen relationship with parents, siblings and peers of same/opposite gender through fun-filled activities, group work and outings

-- Financial Assistance – Provide information and referral, food ration for needy families to bridge service gaps, and link them to referral of employment
+- Dollar (Financial Assistance) – Provide information and referral, food ration for needy families to bridge service gaps, and link them to referral of employment